-The Environmental Information Regulations (EIRs) 2004 give the public access rights to environmental information held by a public authority.
-For more information on Environmental information, please see below.
+The University's Information Governance Unit is also responsible for ensuring the University adheres to its responsibilities under the Environmental Information (Scotland) Regulations 2004 which give the public access rights to environmental information held by a public authority.

 Anyone can make a request.
-Requests can be received either by letter, verbally or electronically
+Requests can be made either by letter, verbally or electronically.

 Environmental information can be any of the following: